dzavalishin/phantomuserland/trunk/oldtree/run11/ReadMe.txt

 What is included here is kernel and simple userland code which starts and runs Tetris-like thing forever (forever == some two days, I think).

-This demo has SNAPSHOTS TURNED OFF, so no persistence, sorry.

 You can go to http://code.google.com/p/phantomuserland/, download userland environment and try to write some app for this kernel,